YMakushenko/visualization/02_activities/assignments/assignment_4.md

     Adding tooltips and pop-ups on the map markers to provide additional information about each child care center.
     Ensuring the map is interactive and can be zoomed and panned for better visibility and user experience.

-    2. I used apropriate colors and included labels and a legend to ensure the visualization is accessible to people with visual impairments.
+    2. I used appropriate colors and included labels and a legend to ensure the visualization is accessible to people with visual impairments.
 The chart is designed to be clear and easy to interpret, with explanatory text for different space types and subsidy status.

     > Who are the individuals and communities who might be impacted by your visualization?
     1. The individuals and communities impacted by this visualization are:
     - parents looking for child care options in Toronto
     - policymakers and local government officials who plan and allocate resources for child care services
     - community organizations that advocate for improved child care services and accessibility

     2. The individuals and communities impacted by this visualization are:
     - parents looking for child care
     - policymakers making decisions about funding and resource allocation
     - and child care providers looking to understand the competitive landscape

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?